-Jordan Ciuffetelli is in his second season as an assistant coach with the Jumbos this fall.
-As the team's top assistant last season, he helped the Jumbos earn the #1 seed in the New England Small College Athletic Conference (NESCAC) and win their first-ever conference tournament title.
+Jordan Ciuffetelli is in his third season as an assistant coach with the Jumbos this fall.
+As the team's top assistant, he helped Tufts win the 2018 NCAA Division III Championship and finish undefeated (18-0-3).
+In 2017 he was part of the Jumbo team that won the program's first-ever conference tournament title.

-A four-year starter at outside back for Division I Lehigh University, Ciuffetelli as a senior earned both Soccer America and College Soccer News Patriot League Defensive Player of the Week and national team of the week honors.
-He received the men's soccer coaches award in 2011 and was a finalist for a department-wide sportsmanship award.
-He earned a bachelor's degree in History in 2012 and was the Sports Camp and Recruiting Graduate Assistant in the Athletic Department while earning a Master in Education in 2013.
+A four-year starter at outside back for Division I Lehigh University, Ciuffetelli as a senior earned Patriot League Defensive Player of the Week and National Team of the Week honors.
+He received the men's soccer team's Coaches Award in 2011 and earned a bachelor's degree in history in 2012.
+He remained at Lehigh and was the Sports Camp and Recruiting Graduate Assistant in the Athletic Department while earning a Master's in Education in 2013.

 In addition to playing at Lehigh, Ciuffetelli was a three-year starter for Lehigh Valley United and was on the team that won the the National Premier Soccer League Northeast Conference Championship in 2010 and 2012 as well as the National Championship in 2012.